Earth rotation and time-domain reconstruction of polarization states for continuous gravitational waves from a known pulsar: Future prospects and possible other effects

-The third-generation detectors such as the Cosmic Explorer (CE) and the Einstein Telescope (ET) are aiming at the sensitivity of $\sim 2-8 \times10^{-25}$ for a range of 100-500 Hz according to their white papers \cite{CE, ET}.
+The third-generation detectors such as the CE and ET are aiming at the detector amplitude spectral density of $\sim 2-8 \times10^{-25} \mbox{Hz}^{-1/2}$ for a range of 10-500 Hz according to their white papers \cite{CE, ET, CE2}.
 For a twelve-year observation of a pulsar with $T_p \sim 10$ milliseconds (corresponding to $\sim 10^2$ Hz), $N$ is $\sim 4 \times 10^{10}$.
-CE and ET will be thus able to put a stringent upper bound $\sim (2 \times 10^{-25})/(2 \times10^5) = 10^{-30}$ on the extra polarization amplitudes.
-This means that, if the TT modes are detected at the level $\sim 10^{-26}$, the upper bound on the extra modes is lower by four digits or more.
-For a millisecond pulsar, $N$ becomes ten times and thereby the upper bound is tighter by a factor $\sim 3$.
-In any case, this test is robust, because waveform templates are not used.

-This possible bound will be much stronger than the existing indirect test by the orbital decay observation of the binary pulsar B1913+16, where the radiation energy by extra polarizations has been limited to less than $\sim 0.1\%$ \cite{Will, Weisberg2016}.
-Very recently, Kramer et al. have reported that the double pulsar PSR J0737–3039A/B validates the prediction of GR more precisely at the level of $\sim 1 \times 10^{-4}$ \cite{Kramer2021}.
+CE and ET are thus expected to put stronger constraint on the extra polarization amplitudes than the current LIGO observations.
+However, the present paper is unable to estimate expected signal-to-noise ratios with the proposed formulation, because explicit waveform templates are not assumed in this paper.